facebook/flow/docs/00-five-simple-examples.md

 foo('Hello, world!');
 {% endhighlight %}

 We're calling a function that clearly expects a number with a string.
 Flow detects that and returns an error.
-To fix this example, you can call `foo` with an integer instead.
-Running `flow check` should no longer find an error.
-A possible fix is in the `answer` directory:
+One fix for this example would be to call `foo` with an integer instead:

 {% highlight javascript linenos=table %}
 /* @flow */